Nafir: Arabia

-In the 7th/8th century, būq was not yet a war trumpet for the Arabs, but used for the snail horn blown on the Arabian Peninsula.
+In the 7th/8th century, būq was not yet a war trumpet for the Arabs, but was used to refer to the snail horn blown on the Arabian Peninsula.
 According to the historian Ibn Hischām in the 9th century, būq in previous centuries referred only to the war trumpet of the Christians and the wind instrument for the call to prayer among the Jews (the shofur).

 Instead, the early Islamic Arabs used the reed instrument mizmar and the rectangular frame drum duff in battles.

 In the 10th century, the military orchestra, composed of the trumpet būq an-nafīr, the conical oboe surnā, the differently sized kettle drums dabdab and qasa, and the cymbals sunūj (singular sinj); this orchestra represented an important symbol of representation for the Arab rulers.
-As the Fatimid Caliph al-ʿAzīz(r.
-975–996) invaded Syria from Egypt in 978, he had 500 musicians with bugles (clairon, būq) with him; the sources also report large Fatimid military orchestras on other occasions.
+As the Fatimid Caliph al-ʿAzīz invaded Syria from Egypt in 978, he had 500 musicians with bugles (clairon, būq) with him; the sources also report large Fatimid military orchestras on other occasions.
 Arab authors around this time distinguished the metal trumpets būq and nafīr.
-Between the 11th and 14th centuries, the range of instruments used in military bands became significantly more diverse and the musical possibilities may have expanded as a result.
+Between the 11th and 14th centuries, the range of instruments used in military bands became significantly more diverse; the musical possibilities may have expanded as a result.

-In 1260 A.D. the Egyptian Mamluk army fought and defeated the European Army led by the French King Louis IX in the Sixth Crusade.
+In 1260 A.D., the Egyptian Mamluk army fought and defeated the European Army led by the French King Louis IX in the Sixth Crusade.
 The Sultan's military band had a certain share in the victory.
-During the reign of the Mamluk Bahri Dynasty in the 13th century, the Sultan's military orchestras included 20 trumpets, 4 conical oboes, 40 kettle drums and 4 other drums.
-The Mamluk army was commanded by 30 emirs, each with their own musicians playing 4 trumpets, 2 conical oboes and 10 drums.
+During the reign of the Mamluk Bahri Dynasty in the 13th century, the Sultan's military orchestras included 20 trumpets, 4 conical oboes, 40 kettle drums, and 4 other drums.
+The Mamluk army was commanded by 30 emirs, each with their own musicians playing 4 trumpets, 2 conical oboes, and 10 drums.
 The military bands were called tabl-chāna ("Drum House") because they were kept in a room in the main gate of the palace.

 Arabic sources provide information about the names and approximate shape of the oriental trumpets in the late Middle Ages.
 The Arabic name nafīr was first mentioned by the Seljuks in the 11th century.
 The original meaning of nafīr was "call to war", which is why the corresponding trumpet used was called būq an-nafīr.
 In today's Turkish, nefir means "trumpet/horn" and "war signal".
 A distinction must be made between the straight trumpet nafīr of the early Ottoman military bands (mehterhâne) and the twisted trumpet boru, which derives from European influence in later time.
 Spanish añafil is traced back to nafīr for a medieval Spanish long trumpet, and the German word fanfare is thought to derive from anfār, the Arabic plural form of nafīr.